tawalaya/go-acme-proxy/README.md

 ## Usage

-To run the proxy just run go-acme-proxy --port 8080 to add https to the service running on localhost 8080.
+To run the proxy just run `go-acme-proxy --port 8080` to add https to the service running at http://localhost:8080.
+Use `--author` to add the mail used to register this service on let's encrypt.

 ## Getting Started